 Meet Beth, aka the Techie Homeschool Mom

 Beth is a homeschooling mom with five children, ages 18 to 8.
 She has a degree in secondary education and has been designing curriculum for her kids for thirteen years.
 She first created her unit studies for her own kids, as a way to organize the resources she found for them to study.
-When other homeschooling families asked to use these resources, her online unit studies were born.
+When other homeschooling families asked to use these resources, her interactive online unit studies were born.

 Do you use unit studies in your homeschool?
 Have you tried online resources or unit studies before?